Spanish East Indies: Spanish

 Spain's influence on its former territories in Asia-Pacific is significant to this day.
 The majority of the people of the Philippines, Guam and the Mariana Islands belong to the Catholic faith which was introduced by Spanish missionaries in the 16th and 17th centuries.
 A large part of the population in these countries were forced to use Spanish names and surnames, many of which are still in use.
 Also, because of the introduction of new tools, products, crops and technology by Spaniards in the three centuries of colonial rule, many Spanish loanwords entered the native languages of these countries.
 Art forms such as music, architecture and fashion also have much Spanish influence.
 The national cuisines of these countries also have several Spanish elements.

 Filipino

-A sizeable proportion of the current population of the Northern Marianas Islands (45–55%) and Guam (30–45%), as well as that of Palau (15–25%) is of Filipino descent.
+A sizeable proportion of the current population of the Northern Mariana Islands (45–55%) and Guam (30–45%), as well as that of Palau (15–25%) is of Filipino descent.
 Some of the local peoples in the previously stated territories also use Filipino names and surnames (one example is the surname Pangelinan, which comes from the Filipino surname Pangilinan).
-The current Chamorro population is believed to be partly of Filipino descent, both because of the historic links between Guam, and the Northern Mariana Islands and the Philippines during Spanish rule, and currently through different waves of migration.
+The current Chamorro population is believed to be partly of Filipino descent, both because of the historic links between Guam, the Northern Mariana Islands and the Philippines during Spanish rule, and currently through different waves of migration.
 The cuisines of Guam, the Northern Mariana Islands, and Palau are also heavily influenced by Filipino cuisine, with dishes like pancit, lumpia, kelaguen, halo-halo, and okoy being the most noticeable.